-Many people believe that storied homes are more cheaper to construct since they require less foundation and roofing materials.
+Many people believe that storied homes are cheaper to construct since they require less foundation and roofing materials.
 The rooms on the ground floor don’t require a roof and the rooms on the upper floor don’t require a foundation.
-There is also some savings on plumbing and electrical wiring because of closer proximity of all the rooms in the house.
+There are also some savings on plumbing and electrical wiring because of the closer proximity of all the rooms in the house.
 However, storied homes require structural elements (beams and columns) to support the upper floor as well as stairs which can be expensive and consume space inside the home.

-As it turns out the difference in cost of a bungalow Vs storied home is not really enough to make a decision based solely on cost.
+As it turns out the difference in cost of a bungalow Vs a storied home is not enough to make a decision based solely on cost.
 So what are the important differences that might affect your family?

 Bungalow/ One-Story/ Single Story Benefits